Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 There are two big families of switches: managed and unmanaged.
 As the name implies, managed switches can be configured and managed from the outside.
 This allows for much smarter routing, such as supporting different VLANs.

-While unmanaged switches are essentially unconfigurable pieces of networking equipment that you just plug into your network and just work (until power surge do you part).
+While unmanaged switches are essentially unconfigurable pieces of networking equipment that you plug into your network and just work (until power surge do you part).

 #### Cut-through vs Store-and-Forward